pull-fiction/make-crops-not-war/index.md

 ## The setting

 In order to determine what may have caused the agricultural production to rise, we must first obtain a better understanding of Lebanon's agricultural land distribution.
-The following map shows the total hectares of land dedicated to agriculture in each of Lebanon's governates (1998?)[^1].
+The following map shows the total hectares of land dedicated to agriculture in each of Lebanon's governates (1998)[^1].
 In addition, the locations of the **main events of Lebanese Civil War** have been overlayed onto the map.

-<iframe class="plot_ani" src="assets/plots/map-agri-war-leb3.html"></iframe>
+<iframe class="plot_ani" src="assets/plots/map-agri-war-leb5.html"></iframe>

 What immediately caught our eyes is the evident distinction between areas of heavy agricultural production and those of battles.
 The civil war mainly affected the urban areas, especially the capital Beirut.
 Nowadays, Beirut hosts more than one third of the population of Lebanon [^2,^3] and we suspect there was a similar distribution before the war.
 On the other hand, the most productive area of the country is located in the valleys of Beqaa, where almost no event have taken place.

-## Our theory...
+## Why does production increase?

 We believe that the increased production is linked to **internal migration**.
 As the situation in the cities worsened, some people emigrated out of the country [^4], but others fled to the safer eastern areas, where they had to join the agricultural workforce.
 It is unlikely that the growth in production can be explained by technological improvements, especially during a civil war where governmental funding would likely be focused in other areas.
 Hence, it is our opinion that the rise in agricultural output is directly linked to the increase in labor in the sector.